Welcome to S. Meta Research Archives.

 A structural audit framework for long-horizon human-AI workflows.

-The two tracks address different domains, but they share one basic question:
+The two research tracks address different domains, while Reality Stabilizer provides a cross-cutting audit lens.
+Together, they share one basic question:

 What is visible on the surface, and what is actually carrying the burden underneath?